Content Marketing Trends to Expect in 2018

 1) Have a Strategy

 A major issue for businesses is the lack of planning and documentation for content marketing.
-If you don’t plan for something and have an easily, complementary system for documenting the plan and subsequent actions, content marketing will fall flat.
+If you don’t plan for something and have an easy, complementary system for documenting the plan and subsequent actions, content marketing will fall flat.

 A strategy requires: